anniewit/warehouse/README.md

 #### Postprocessing
 To access the solution, we translate the boolean array back to the PSU identifiers and items stored in them by iterating the Hashmap.

+## How to use:
+1. Compile/execute Interface
+2. Enter warehouse and order files as .txt, select algorithm and click run
+3. see solution